 Similar to James Clear (one of our contributors), Shane is one of the most prolific thinkers and writers I’ve ever had the pleasure of interviewing on my podcast.
 He shares incredibly thought-provoking essays and actionable life advice on a range of topics related to personal finance, productivity and purpose—for more than 1 Million monthly readers.

-When asked to share his best blogging advice for how he's created such a close-knit community from his email list, here's what Shane had to say:
+When asked to share his best blogging tips and advice for how he’s created such a close-knit community from his email list, here’s what Shane had to say:

 “Open rates just tell you how many people opened a given email on a given day.
 How long someone’s been with you is irrelevant if they’re not opening your email.
 And if they’re opening your email and they’re not interacting with it, then you’re probably not adding as much value as you ought to be adding—so your click-through rate is arguably more important.”

 “These are also signals of the value that you create.
 They’re not 100% accurate: they’re a map, not the territory.
 The ultimate way to figure out how you’re doing is to talk to people on the ground.”

 “The map/territory problem is something we talk about on Farnam Street: so often we use maps to guide us and we think it’s the territory but it’s not.
 Examples of that are balance sheets or income statements in businesses, or online dating profiles—that’s a map of who the person is.
 Anyone who’s been online dating meets a person and realizes that maps and territory are often very different things.”

 “It’s your job, as somebody who’s running a company, to touch the territory… and so often we insulate ourselves from that.
 That’s where the problems come from.
 We make decisions in isolation; we make decisions without knowing what people are thinking or feeling—and that causes more and more problems.”